Frequently Asked Questions

 The LEI registration will be renewed as close to its current renewal date as possible and extended by 12 months.

-You can choose to undertake the annual renewal and pay for the renewal whenever you wish within a period of 6 weeks prior to expiry.
 Early renewal and payment do not affect (shorten) the current validity period.
-Instead, NordLEI waits for the prolongation until the LEI's expiry date - regardless of when the payment is received.
+Instead, NordLEI waits for the prolongation until close to the LEI's expiry date - regardless of when the payment is received.

 NordLEI recommends immediate payment of order confirmations to avoid invalidity of the LEI for a period.

 As it often takes 1-2 business days to receive and register a payment, these delays sometimes allow for reminders to be sent out.